 If you are traveling to Naples by car, you will have to find a solution to park in the city.
-Here are some tips on how to find parking in Naples.
+Here are some tips on how to find a parking spot in Naples.

-However, whether you are traveling in your own car or a rented one, one essential question arises: Where to park in Naples?
-What are the cheap parking options in Naples?
+However, whether you are traveling in your own car or a rented one, one essential question arises: Where can you park in Naples?
+What are the affordable parking options in Naples?

 Parking in Naples: paid street parking